 Kansas is a great state.

 Kansas faces great challenges, but we have and will continue to work together to face and overcome these challenges as generations of Kansans have done before us.
-The hope and promise of Kansas is not lost so long as we firmly believe in opportunity, accountability, and responsibility.
+The hope and promise of Kansas is vibrant, so long as we firmly believe in opportunity, accountability, and responsibility.